UniversalDependencies/docs/_sla-pos/PRON.md

 hence it is important to define a consistent borderline here.
 (Some authors, e.g. Sussex and Cubberley (2006) do use the term _determiner_ in Slavic languages but they rely on common understanding without precisely delimiting them.)

+In order to provide the broader picture, we describe both pronouns and determiners here;
+the page [sla-pos/DET]() is empty.

 ## Personal pronouns

 Non-possessive personal pronouns are tagged `PRON PronType=Prs` (see also the [sla-feat/PronType]() feature).